burgersmoke/MADE-CRF/README.md

 From this point, everything should be ready to run the notebooks

+# Data - MADE data
+MADE 1.0 data is to perform feature extraction, training and evaluation.
+MADE 1.0 data in the training notebook is expected here:
+'C:\MADE' (but easily changed)

+Within this directory the following directories are used for the sets released in the MADE 1.0 challenge:

+* MADE-1.0 - Training data
+* made1.0_task1_3_test - Final challenge test data

+# Data - Embeddings and clusters
 To generate clusters from pretrained embeddings, the Wikipedia+PubMed embeddings can be acquired [here](http://evexdb.org/pmresources/vec-space-models/).

 Any pretrained embeddings can be found by the embedding clustering notebook at this location (easily changed in the notebook):